Batman R.I.P.: Outline

-Discussing the genesis of the storyline and its linkage to the rest of their run, Morrison notes that:
+Discussing the genesis of the storyline and its linkage to the rest of their run, Morrison commented:

 In an interview with Comic Book Resources, Grant Morrison explained that Batman's fate in the story is "so much better than death.
 People have killed characters in the past, but to me, that kind of ends the story!
 I like to keep the story twisting and turning.
 So what I am doing is a fate worse than death.
 Things that no one would expect to happen to these guys at all.
 This is the end of Bruce Wayne as Batman".

 Morrison talked about "Batman R.I.P." at the April 2008 New York Comic Con "Spotlight on Grant Morrison" panel: "When we begin to suspect the identity of the villain, I think it's the most, like I said the other day, it's possibly the most shocking Batman revelation in 70 years".

 DC Universe #0 shed some light on the potential plot of the series, with a scene between Batman and the Joker written as a prelude to the upcoming storyline.
 In the sequence, Batman confronts the Joker about the mysterious "Black Glove", villains who were behind the attempt to kill Batman during Morrison's "The Black Glove" (International Club of Heroes) arc in Batman #667–669.
-The Joker, nonchalantly dealing out a "dead man's hand" from a deck of cards, taunts Batman regarding his fear of the mystery villain and how the Black Glove intends on destroying him.
+The Joker, nonchalantly dealing out a "dead man's hand" from a deck of cards, taunts Batman regarding his fear of the mystery villain and how Black Glove intends on destroying him.